 Phase 4 began June 30, 2003, when the Postal Service announced NCOALink, which allows mailers to access the change-of-address database on DVD-ROM without having to acquire FASTforward hardware, and we began changing our FASTforward software into NCOALink software.

 Phase 5, during which we offered our certified NCOALink software free to anyone who completed the required Postal Service end user certification and licensing procedures, ended September 21, 2006.
 Even though our NCOALinksoftware was available at no charge, end users were still required to pay the Postal Service their annual four-figure fees before receiving the DVD-ROM database.

 Although about 20% of Americans change their address each year, service bureaus usually can't find forwarding addresses for more than about 2% of your records.
 Unfortunately, a bureau will require a minimum quantity of addresses, and charge you for processing every record in your list, so converting addresses usually pays off only for very large lists.
 (Processing 1,000 names will typically only find 20 of the 200 people who actually moved; processing 1,000,000 names will probably find 20,000 of the 200,000 people who moved.)

 If you're only trying to find new addresses for just one or two persons, try this Yahoo! page or this Google page for general search resources.
 Postal Service databases only contain information people submit about themselves to the Post Office using change-of-address forms.
 If someone has moved and doesn't want to be found, it's unlikely they submitted their forwarding address to the Postal Service.
-If someone has moved and does want to be found, sending a properly endorsed postcard to their old address is essentially equivalent to attempting a database lookup (again, consult your Postmaster and/or the Domestic Mail Manual to determine the best endorsement for the proper forwarding or return of your mail piece).
+If someone has moved and does want to be found, sending a postcard with the proper forwarding "endorsement" to their old address is essentially equivalent to attempting a database lookup (consult your Postmaster and/or the Domestic Mail Manual to determine the best endorsement for the proper forwarding or return of your mail piece).